Hey, your browser is out of date!

 The bus stops in the Seattle region that offer direct access or connections to accommodation zones are:

-Seattle Bus Station is Seattle’s main central city intercity rail station.
-The intercity bus services that stop at Seattle Bus Station arrive from north, south, and east of Seattle.
+Seattle Bus Station is Seattle’s main central city intercity bus station, with bus routes arriving from the north, south, and east of Seattle.

-Seattle Bus Station is adjacent to the Sound Transit Link light rail Stadium Station and is a 15-minute walk from Seattle Stadium.
+Seattle Bus Station is adjacent to the Sound Transit Link light rail Stadium Station.
+The station is a 15-minute walk from Seattle Stadium.

 Link Light Rail